Academic and Critical Reading and Thinking

-- Choosing and Using Sources: A Guide to Academic Research
+- Choosing & Using Sources: A Guide to Academic Research

 “Choosing & Using Sources presents a process for academic research and writing, from formulating your research question to selecting good information and using it effectively in your research assignments.
 Additional chapters cover understanding types of sources, searching for information, and avoiding plagiarism.
 Each chapter includes self-quizzes and activities to reinforce core concepts and help you apply them.”